 God has personhood.

-He is not some great cosmic force, but has personality, is self-consciousness and capable of having relationships.
-That God is a person, not a human, is at least partially expressed by having a name.
-In Exodus 3:13-14 Moses asks God for his name and God responds with “I Am“.
+He is not some great cosmic force, but has personality, is self-consciousness, and is capable of having relationships.
+That God has personhood, is at least partially expressed by having a name.
+In Exodus 3:13-14, Moses asked God for his name, and God responded with “I Am“.
 Only one with self-awareness can identify himself with a name.
-Repeatedly throughout scripture you also see God interacting with people, often expressing a desire for relationship with people.
+Repeatedly throughout Scripture, you also see God interacting with people, often expressing a desire for a relationship with people.